Montenegrinization: Characteristics

+Development

 At the beginning of the 20th century, the process of Montenegrinization took on broader political and identity features.
 In the period between the two world wars, Montenegrinization was connected with the political activities of the so-called Greens (supporters of Montenegrin state independence), i.e. with the activities of the leaders of the Montenegrin Federalist Party, among whom Sekula Drljevic stood out.
 On the other hand, Savić Marković Štedimlija encouraged Montenegrinization from other motives.
 After the collapse of the Kingdom of Yugoslavia (1941) and the creation of the puppet Independent State of Montenegro (1941-1944), supporters of Montenegrins, under the auspices of the Italian and German occupiers, tried to affirm their ideas, in which they partially succeeded.

-Since the Comintern in its program documents officially advocated the creation of a special Montenegrin nation, such a position was adopted by the Communist Party of Yugoslavia.
-During the preparations for the Fifth National Conference of the CPY in the autumn of 1940, the Montenegrin communist Milovan Djilas resolutely advocated the independence of the Montenegrin nation, supported by Edvard Kardelj and Josip Broz Tito, while Mosa Pijade that the process of forming a special Montenegrin nation is still in its transitional or developmental phase.
+Since the Comintern in its program documents officially advocated the creation of a special "Montenegrin nation", such a position was adopted by the Communist Party of Yugoslavia.
+During the preparations for the Fifth National Conference of the CPY in the autumn of 1940, the Montenegrin communist Milovan Djilas resolutely advocated the independence of the "Montenegrin nation", supported by Edvard Kardelj and Josip Broz Tito, while Mosa Pijade stated that the process of forming a special Montenegrin nation was still in its transitional or developmental phase.